Comprehensive Review of Sony A6100 Focus Modes

 Rate this post

-• 425 Phase-Detection Points: Provides broad coverage and quick focus acquisition.
+425 Phase-Detection Points: Provide maximum coverage and speedy acquisition.

-• Real-Time Eye Autofocus: Ensures accurate focus on the subject’s eyes, particularly useful for portrait photography.
+Real-Time Eye Autofocus: For detecting the subject’s eyes, especially in portrait photography.

 2. Focus Modes